daywbdb/devops-knowledgebase/README.md

 2. Adaptive to change and comfortable to play with latest technology
 3. Strong desire to automate any routine work
 4. Trouble shooting skills

-DevOps Role = quality engineers + automation engineers + Ops + Security

-## Performance-oriented team
-1. Visualize key metrics and do a regular weekly review
-2. Wrap tasks as Jenkins jobs
-3. Track issues in ticket system and do blameless postmortems bi-weekly
-4. Work model: Tools + Projects
-5. Set up internal hack days, where cross-functional teams can get together to work on a project.

-## Long term goals
-1. People: Desire and ability
-2. Experience: Library and Service
-3. Product